How to Legally Decline a Tenant: Setting Tenant Criteria

 You can accept applicants on the condition by:

-Remember that even if your decision is not based upon any consumer reports, you still might want to consider sending a rental application denial letter as a precautionary measure.
-It shows you are being transparent with your applicants and allows you to establish a paper trail for how your decision was made.
+Even if your decision is not based on consumer reports, you should consider sending a rental application denial letter as a precautionary measure.
+It shows you are being transparent with your applicants and allows you to establish a paper trail showing how your decision was made.

 Get all the information you need to protect your investment and ensure you select the best available tenant for your property with Landlord Studio’s Tenant Screening reports.